Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   - Mailbox is the mailbox of the currently logged-in user and is hosted in Exchange Online

 Please note:
-- As there is no Microsoft official API, this feature is experimental, and you use it on your own risk.
+- As there is no Microsoft official API, this feature is experimental and you use it at your own risk.
 - This feature does not work in simulation mode, because the user running the simulation does not have access to the signatures stored in another mailbox

 The process is very simple and straight forward.
 Set-OutlookSignatures goes through the following steps for each mailbox: